 Another perk: It offers access to one of the most extensive and affordable lines of replaceable toothbrush heads available — for the lowest price, notes Dr. Patterson.
 "It comes with a minimal charging pedestal that simply requires dropping the brush onto a peg," she says.
 "Fully charged, it lasts for at least a week."

 The one drawback?
 "It is a little loud," Dr. Patterson says.

 8. Best on a Budget: Brightline Sonic Rechargeable Toothbrush

-This electric toothbrush might have fewer fancy features than others on the market, but what it offers for $40 makes it a total steal.
+This electric toothbrush might have fewer fancy features than others on the market, but it offers a lot for a budget-friendly cost.
 It comes with five advanced cleaning modes that you can choose from during each brushing session, including clean, which polishes and gets rid of stains; white, which helps brighten; and sensitive, which is even more gentle on the gums.

 It has 25 days of battery life, which means you can go close to a month without having to recharge, and it also has a timer so you can be sure you're putting in your full two minutes.